Teenagers (13-17 years) Preparing for PIP

 Last reviewed: June 2022

-Whether or not you’re moving across from DLA, your application needs to give a detailed picture of your situation, it needs a lot of careful thinking and planning.
-If you’re living with your parents you can work on this together.
-If you don’t live with your parents, talk to your guardian and / or your social worker.
+Even if you are moving across from DLA, your application needs to give a detailed picture of your situation.
+It needs a lot of careful thinking and planning.
+If you are living with your parents you can work on this together.
+If you do not live with your parents, talk to your guardian and / or your social worker.

-Your parents may still be able to get Carer’s Allowance (see the Financial Benefits tab on this page in the Children’s section).
+Your parents may still be able to get Carer’s Allowance (see the tab on this page in the Children’s section).

 The rest of this section tells you about the system in England, Scotland and Wales.

 Follow this link if you live in Northern Ireland.
-However, the Getting Ready To Make Your Claim section below may still be helpful.
+You may still find the Getting Ready To Make Your Claim section below helpful.

 Watch this 5-minute video of Jasmine sharing some of her recommendations and tips on applying for Personal Independence Payment (PIP)!